Univé: History

-There is no one single Univé.
+Structure

 Univé is a cooperative association of 26 member cooperatives.
 These regional cooperatives have about 150 outlets in the Netherlands.

 The central Univé organization consists of two large insurance companies, namely a life insurer, based in Assen and a health insurer in Alkmaar.
 The headquarters of the central organization is in Arnhem.

 The regional cooperatives are themselves mutual insurance, which operate regionally.
 Each of these mutuals is in itself a provider of fire and storm insurances, and acts as an intermediary for the central insurance.
 The regional offices also sell other financial products such as life insurance and mortgages.
 Because the stated goal of the association is to provide the best possible services for the members (policyholders), the mutuals also offer other financial services products.

 Both the central organization as the mutuals have each their own separate executive boards.

 There are several affiliated organizations and companies.